nikiforov-alexander/pt10-home-automation-spring-rest-api/README.md

     "ROLE_USER" is trying to create room, throws `NestedServletException` with nested
     `AccessDeniedException` and not nice JSON with
-    403. And I don't know workaround.
+    403 Error.
+And I don't know workaround.
 So I have test, that is trying to check that:
     `postMethodCreatingNewRoomShouldReturnAccessDeniedWithNormalUser`
     But it does not work properly.